Lighting and Rendering

 Arnold lights

-Click on each of the following headings to learn the five Arnold lights.
+Select each of the following headings to read descriptions of the five Arnold lights.

 The Arnold area light functions similarly to the Maya area light, with the added benefit of changing its shape from the default rectangle (called a quad in Arnold) to a disk or cylinder.